 Something to keep in mind while using a VPN in Panama is that not all encryption protocols are created equal.
 Some are faster, others are more secure, while a few offer superior mobile device compatibility.
 Below, we cover the most popular formats you’re likely to run into – and explain which are best for Panama.

-- OpenVPN With TCP – this is your overall best choice.
+- OpenVPN With TCP – OpenVPN is your overall best choice.
 It’s fast, it’s secure, and it has built-in error correction.
 If a file, data packet or website fails to load, it gets re-transmitted so your experience remains seamless.

 - OpenVPN With UDP – this standard is like TCP, but it doesn’t have the error correction feature.
 This makes it a little faster, which can be better for streaming, gaming, P2P downloads and other activities that benefit from speed.